BritishClassicMotorcycles.com

 Of course, there was always going to be exclusive motorcycles that only wealthy enthusiasts could afford to purchase.

-Many of these exclusive motorcycles, along with some of the "run of the mill" motorcycles, have gone on to become very collectable, and now it seems that even some of the "run of the mill" motorcycles require deep pockets to own.
+Many of these exclusive motorcycles, along with some of the “run of the mill” motorcycles, have gone on to become very collectable, and now it seems even some of the “run of the mill” motorcycles require deep pockets to own.

 The desire to own these machines and keep them in pristine running condition has created a huge market for spares supported by many classic motorcycle clubs and enthusiastic dealers around the world.